The Difference Between HPHT and CVD Diamonds:

 CVD diamonds tend to be less expensive than HPHT diamonds, so if you’re working with a tight budget, CVD may be the way to go.

 If you’re looking for a high-quality diamond, then HPHT is the better option.

 The size of the diamond

 If you’re looking for a large diamond, then CVD is the way to go.
-The chemical

 The availability of the diamond